apirrone/Memento/README.md

 If you want to chat with the timeline through a llm, you need an openai api key in your env as `OPENAI_API_KEY`.
 Then use `ctrl+t` to open the chatbox.

+### Contributing:
+Feel free to contribute !

+Fork the repo, and submit a PR.